-----WARNINGS AND PRECAUTIONS--
+-----WARNINGS AND PRECAUTIONS----

-- Patients being treated with zoledronic acid injection should not be treated with Reclast® (5.1) Adequately rehydrate patients with hypercalcemia of malignancy prior to administration of zoledronic acid injection and monitor electrolytes - during treatment (5.2) • Renal toxicity may be greater in patients with renal impairment.
+- Patients being treated with zoledronic acid injection should not be treated with Reclast®.
+(5.1) - Adequately rehydrate patients with hypercalcemia of malignancy prior to administration of zoledronic acid injection and monitor electrolytes during treatment.
+(5.2) Renal toxicity may be greater in patients with renal impairment.
 Do not use doses greater than 4 mg.
 Treatment in patients with severe renal - impairment is not recommended.
-Monitor serum creatinine before each dose (5.3) - Osteonecrosis of the jaw has been reported.
+Monitor serum creatinine before each dose.
+(5.3) - Osteonecrosis of the jaw (ONJ) has been reported.
 Preventive dental exams should be performed before starting zoledronic acid injection.
-Avoid invasive dental procedures (5.4) - Severe incapacitating bone, joint, and/or muscle pain may occur.
-Discontinue zoledronic acid injection if severe symptoms occur (5.5) Zoledronic acid injection can cause fetal harm.
-Women of childbearing potential should be advised of the potential hazard to the fetus and to avoid - becoming pregnant (5.9, 8.1) Atypical subtrochanteric and diaphyseal femoral fractures have been reported in patients receiving bisphosphonate therapy.
-These fractures - may occur after minimal or no trauma.
+Avoid invasive dental procedures.
+(5.4) Severe incapacitating bone, joint, and/or muscle pain may occur.
+Discontinue zoledronic acid injection if severe symptoms occur.
+(5.5) - Atypical subtrochanteric and diaphyseal femoral fractures have been reported in patients receiving bisphosphonate therapy.
+These fractures may occur after minimal or no trauma.
 Evaluate patients with thigh or groin pain to rule out a femoral fracture.
-Consider drug discontinuation in natients suspected to have an atypical femur fracture (5.6) Hypocalcemia: Correct before initiating zoledronic acid injection.
-Adequately supplement patients with calcium and vitamin D. Monitor serum - calcium closely with concomitant administration of other drugs known to cause hypocalcemia to avoid severe or life-threatening hypocalcemia
+Consider drug discontinuation in patients suspected to have an atypical femur fracture.
+(5.6) - Hypocalcemia: Correct before initiating zoledronic acid injection.
+Adequately supplement patients with calcium and vitamin D. Monitor serum calcium closely with concomitant administration of other drugs known to cause hypocalcemia to avoid severe or life-threatening hypocalcemia. - Zoledronic acid injection can cause fetal harm.
+Advise females of reproductive potential of potential risk to a fetus and to use effective contraception.

-----ADVERSE REACTIONS-----
+--ADVERSE REACTIONS---

-The most common adverse events (greater than 25%) were nausea, fatigue, anemia, bone pain, constipation, fever, vomiting, and dyspnea (6.1) To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi, Vigilance & Medical Affairs at 1-800-551-7176 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+The most common adverse events (greater than 25%) were nausea, fatigue, anemia, bone pain, constipation, fever, vomiting, and dyspnea.
+(6.1) To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi, Vigilance & Medical Affairs at 1-800-551-7176 or FDA at 1-800-FDA-1088